Contents

 - my dad answered: it’s about doing what makes you happy and then mentined God, eternal life etc.

-- my friend answered (extremely close to what I find): to sustain our species.
+- my friend answered: to sustain our species.
 It was as simple as that, nothing more.
-I immediately liked his answer.
+I immediately liked his answer, it is also my view.

-After reading some of wikipedia pages with much more info about this dilema (question), I know that’s also why religions (still) exist too.
+After reading some of wikipedia pages with much more info about this dilema (question), I know that’s another reason why religions (still) exist too.
 They answer the one question that eventually most of people will ask.
-It’s just that they do it by lying and do it for their own purpose (profit), while also taking control of (by few percent of) people’s lives and enslaving them (even since kids).
+It’s just that they do it by lying and do it for their own purpose (profit), while also taking control of (by few percent of) people’s lives and enslaving them (even since kids) and manipulating parents to pass it to their kids.
+In worst religion it

 🏦Big issues⚖️